-Jobs that can expose a person to poison ivy include:
+People whose work may expose them to poison ivy include:

 - construction workers

-- learning to identify the plant in order to avoid it
+- learning to identify the plant so that they can avoid it

-- cleaning all clothing and shoes after being outdoors, if you might have come in contact with poison ivy
+- cleaning all clothing and shoes after being outdoors if there is poison ivy around

-- washing the skin immediately with soap and water, then rinsing thoroughly
+- washing the skin immediately with water after possible exposure and rinsing thoroughly

-Pets, too, can be sensitive to the toxin, so they should be kept away from poison ivy where possible.
+Pets can also be sensitive to the toxin, so people should keep them away from poison ivy where possible.